enis-memic/recipe-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my Coding partner Enis Memic.
+I would like to thank Microverse and my Coding partner Dheeraj

 <p align="right">(<a href="#readme-top">back to top</a>)</p>